 What is a Congenital Heart Defect?

-Types of Congenital Heart Disease
+Types of Congenital Heart Defects

 There are many different types of congenital heart defects, but in general, they are typically divided into three main categories:

-- Heart wall defects: When the natural walls that exist between the left and right sides do not develop correctly, the upper and lower chambers of the heart can cause blood to back up.
+- Heart wall defects: When the natural walls that exist between the left and right sides of the heart do not develop correctly, the upper and lower chambers of the heart can cause blood to back up.
 This goes into the heart and may build up in places where it doesn’t belong.
 This puts more pressure on the heart, which requires it to work harder.
 Often this leads to high blood pressure.

 - Blood vessel defects: The arteries and veins in your body carry blood to the heart and back out to the body.
 If these do not work properly, they can reduce or block blood flow.
-This leads to different health complications.

 Advances in Diagnosis